Contributors' Guidelines

 SUBJECT MATTER

-We accept anything that would be of interest to canoeists who enjoy wilderness trips as well other related outdoor adventures: articles, trip reports, diaries, personal reflections and experiences, environmental issues within the scope of canoeing concerns, news items, products-and-services information, letters to the editor, viewpoints, opinions, reviews of books and other publications, requests for trip partners or information, anecdotes, poetry, jokes, photographs, sketches, cartoons, etc. We are limited in the amount of space in Nastawgan in which to publish articles.
-We will publish all suitable material submitted by members of the WCA.
-However, when we have extra space we will make selections from pieces submitted by other sources in the interest of providing our readership with unique and informative material.
+Anything that would be of interest to canoeists who enjoy wilderness trips as well other related outdoor adventures: articles, trip reports, diaries, personal reflections and experiences, environmental issues within the scope of canoeing concerns, news items, products-and-services information, letters to the editor, viewpoints, opinions, reviews of books and other publications, anecdotes, poetry, jokes, photographs, sketches, cartoons, etc.

 CONTENT, STYLE, GRAMMAR, PUNCTUATION, ETC.

-• Build your story around the answers to the following key-words: what, where, when, why, who, how.
-Try to tell the story in a logical sequence.
+- Build your story around the answers to the following key-words: what, where, when, why, who, how.
+Try to tell the story in a logical sequence; do not ramble.

-• Remember that you write for people who have not been on your trip but would like to read your story to learn details or know more about your experience of it.
+- Remember that you write for people who have not been on your trip but would like to read your story about it.
+They are not particularly interested in personal opinions about your fellow participants, or in-jokes that are funny only to you and your trip-mates.

 ACCURACY